junh1024/junh1024-Documents/Audio/Surround/Home Theater Audio Formats Myths.md

 ## Technical

-### THD Atmos can be worth 24 bits
+### THD Atmos is always worth 24 bits
-FALSE, PROBABLY.
-THD is 24b, but the number of active bits is usually lower, and there's no option to turn off bit-reduction.
-Likely to save bitrate.
+FALSE.
+Most Atmos releases use bit-reduction, likely to save bitrate.
 Decode a THD Atmos through eac3to, and it may show something like this:

 	Original audio track, L+R+LFE+BL+BR+SL: constant bit depth of 20 bits.
 	Original audio track, C+SR: constant bit depth of 21 bits.

+There may be an option to turn it off in newer Dolby software.

-### DTS-X can be worth 24 bits
+### DTS-X is always worth 24 bits
-TRUE.
-DTS-X can use 24b, but many releases use preconditioning, which reduces the bits.
+FALSE.
+Some releases with DTS-X uses all 24b, but others use preconditioning, which reduces the bits.

 ### The Atmos used in games is the same as the Atmos used on BDs
 FALSE.
 Atmos for games uses Atmos MAT.
 This is different to TrueHD.
 Through HDMI probing (what's the proper name?), the device can find out the AVR supports Atmos.
 It can then skip the AC3 core & legacy 7.1 downmix, and trasmit Atmos MAT.
 Since no legacy material is needed, this leaves space for more objects.